carpentries-incubator/scons-novice/episodes/01-intro.md

 There are now many build tools available, for example [GNU Make][gnu-make], [Apache ANT][apache-ant], [doit], and [nmake] for Windows.
 Which is best for you depends on your requirements, intended usage, and operating system.
-However, they all share the same fundamental concepts as SCons.
+However, they all share the same fundamental concepts.

 Also, you might come across build generation scripts e.g. [GNU Autoconf][autoconf] and [CMake][cmake].
 Those tools do not run the pipelines directly, but rather generate files for use with the build tools.

+As a Python based build tool, SCons is available on Windows, MacOS, and Linux.
+It is distributed with the `pip` and `conda` package managers, so it can be installed in the same Python scientific computing environments popular with computational science and engineering communities.
+SCons also uses Python as the configuration language, so the configuration files will feel familiar to many students.

 :::::::::::::::::::::::::::::::::::::::::  callout

-## Why Use Make if it is Almost 40 Years Old?
+## Why mention Make if it is Almost 40 Years Old?

 Make development was started by Stuart Feldman in 1977 as a Bell Labs summer intern.
 Since then it has been undergoing an active